-How to Write a Great MUN Speech – Guide
+How to Write a Great GSL MUN Speech – Guide

 Speeches in MUN are one of the most important communication tools in Model United Nations.
 Speeches are where you make your first impression, how your ideas alive and relevant, and an effective way to send messages to allies, opposing blocks, and chairs all at once.